 The History of Christ the King Parish

-While the Catholic Church has a long history in Leechburg, Christ the King parish is relatively new.
-It was canonically established in 1999 from the former Leechburg parishes; Assumption, St. Martha, St. Catherine and its Hyde Park mission, St. Francis.
+While Catholicism has a long history in Leechburg, Christ the King parish is relatively new.
+It was canonically erected in 1999 from the former Leechburg parishes; Assumption (Gilpin), St. Martha, and St. Catherine & its mission, St. Francis, Hyde Park.
 Fr.
 Joseph Bonafed and Fr.
 Richard Mackiewicz were named co-pastors.
-A year later, in the year 2000, Fr.
+In the year 2000, Fr.
 Bonafed became the sole pastor.

 With Fr.
 Bonafed's leadership, the parish consolidated.
-At that time, the parish had three sites; the Second Street site, where we conducted celebrations of the Sacraments including the Holy Sacrifice of the Mass, Confession, Baptism, and Confirmation, and the Gilpin Township site, where we conducted religious education classes, programs, the parish festival, and meetings of parish organizations; and the St. Catherine Cemetery.
+At that time, the parish had three sites; the Second Street site, where we conducted the Holy Sacrifice of the Mass and other liturgies, Confession, Baptism, and Confirmation, and the Gilpin Township site, where we conducted religious education classes, programs, the parish festival, and meetings of parish organizations; and the St. Catherine Cemetery.

 Fr.
-Joseph Trupkovich was appointed to the office of pastor in October of 2003.
+Joseph Trupkovich was appointed pastor in October of 2003.
 A new church was realized.
-The new worship space at the Gilpin Township site was dedicated on August 5, 2012 by Bishop Lawrence E. Brandt.
+The new worship space at the Gilpin Township site was dedicated on August 5, 2012, by Bishop Lawrence E. Brandt.
 In December, 2013, parish office renovations at our new facility at Gilpin were completed, and on January 6, 2014, our new parish office was opened.

 On February 12, 2014, Christ the King Church was partnered with St. Gertrude Church in Vandergrift.
 With the partnering of our parishes, Fr.
 James Loew, O.S.B., pastor of St. Gertrude Church became our administrator.